 Even without his powers or his Microcomputer Belt, the Chameleon is one of the world’s greatest masters of disguise.
 The Chameleon is a master at creating lifelike masks and make-up.
 The Chameleon is also a quick-changing artist who can assume a new disguise in less than a minute, although he no longer needs to use such skills.

-The Chameleon can also flawlessly imitate and mimic nearly anyone's voice and/or speech patterns he hears, although he no longer needs to use such skills and is a brilliant method actor and impressionist as well as being a master of both Politics and Business Administration when using his skills to get what he wants.
-The Chameleon can imitate others in such a convincing manner that, apart from the people closest to that person practically no one can tell the Chameleon and his victims apart.
+The Chameleon can also flawlessly imitate and mimic nearly anyone's voice and/or speech patterns he hears, although he no longer needs to use such skills and is a brilliant method actor and impressionist as well as being a master of both Politics and Business Administration when using his skills to get what he wants, as well as being a successful crime boss in the underworld (to the point that even Kingpin pointed out him as a feasible rival) The Chameleon can imitate others in such a convincing manner that, apart from the people closest to that person practically no one can tell the Chameleon and his victims apart.
 His natural talents are now increased by a serum that would allow him to alter his face at will.

 The Chameleon is a Master of Espionage, a skilled marksman and a explosive expert.
 The Chameleon is also a skilled pilot capable of driving and piloting helicopters and planes.